-Any Partial Reconfiguration design should be built with some sort of handshaking, ensuring that the removal of a Reconfigurable Module occurs when it is safe to do so.
+Any Dynamic Function eXchange design should be built with some sort of handshaking, ensuring that the removal of a Reconfigurable Module occurs when it is safe to do so.
 This request or acknowledgment pairing is part of the user design and can be built in any fashion you deem appropriate.